auriq/pf-config/docs/installation-guide-macos.md

 ## First-Time Launch Security Warning

-When launching the application for the first time, macOS may display a security warning because the application is not from the Mac App Store or an identified developer.
+When launching the application for the first time, macOS will display a security warning because the application is not signed with an Apple Developer ID certificate or notarized by Apple.

-To open the application:
+### Method 1: Using the ZIP Version (Recommended)

+The ZIP version is easier to use with macOS security features:

+1. Download the ZIP file for your processor (Intel or Apple Silicon)
+2. Extract the ZIP file
+3. Move the "PageFinder Configuration.app" to your Applications folder
-1. Right-click (or Control-click) on the application icon
+4. Right-click (or Control-click) on the application icon
+5. Select "Open" from the context menu
+6. Click "Open" in the dialog that appears

+### Method 2: Using the DMG Version

+If you prefer using the DMG version:

+1. Download the DMG file for your processor
+2. Double-click to mount the DMG
+3. Drag the application to the Applications folder
+4. In Finder, navigate to your Applications folder
+5. Right-click (or Control-click) on "PageFinder Configuration"
-2. Select "Open" from the context menu
+6. Select "Open" from the context menu
-3. Click "Open" in the dialog that appears
+7. Click "Open" in the dialog that appears

+### Additional Security Bypass (If Needed)

+If you still can't open the application:

+1. Open System Preferences
+2. Go to Security & Privacy
+3. In the General tab, you may see a message about "PageFinder Configuration" being blocked
+4. Click "Open Anyway" to allow the application to run

-You only need to do this once.
+You only need to bypass these security warnings once.
 After that, you can open the application normally by double-clicking its icon.

 ## Uninstallation